Nangal Choudhary: Geography

 Currently, Nangal Choudhary is one of district sub-division headquarters situated in southern part of the district and touches the districts of Kotputli-Behror and Neem Ka Thana of Rajasthan state.
 The upland tract unit covers the area between northern Narnaul and Nangal Choudhary Hills in the Narnaul Tehsil.
 A desert upland, situated between 284 and 302 meters above the mean sea level belongs to the Aravali System.

 Nangal Choudhary hills in Narnaul tehsil near Haryana-Rajasthan boundary are one of the many geographical features of Independent hill ranges in Mahendragarh in Narnaul Tehsils.
 East of the Kasoati or Krishnawati river stream, the elevation of 626 m and relative relief of 160 m is found near Mukandpura village.
 North-west and south of Narnaul town, rounded hillocks and elliptical hills are prominent features of the landscape in the sandy terrain between the Dohan and Kasoati streams.
 The elevation of the conical hillock near Thanwas- Nayan village is the highest, 652 m.

 Dhosi Hills is located nearby and currently the state government is developing it as religious tourism site with a ropeway system.

 Administration

 Nangal Chaudhary has a Nagar Palika, Tehsil Office, SDM Office, Hospital, Bus Stand and Fire Station.
 Nangal Chaudhary Assembly constituency is one of the 90 Legislative Assembly constituencies of Haryana state in India since 2009.
-It is part of Mahendragarh district.
-Dr Abhe Singh Yadav (Ret.
-IAS Officer) from BJP is Current MLA of Nangal Chaudhary.
-Dr Abhe Singh Yadav has been awarded best MLA award in Haryana Legislative Assembly.
-Dr Abhe Singh Yadav has been on forefront on solving Water issue and Road conditions in area and due to his visionary ideas and projects, water level has risen in multiple areas.
-A new Medical college in also being setup.
+It is part of Mahendragarh Current MLA of Nangal Chaudhary.
+Mrs Manju Choudhary has been awarded best MLA award in Haryana Legislative Assembly.
+Ex MLA Dr Abhe Singh Yadav has been on forefront on solving Water issue and Road conditions in area and due to his visionary ideas and projects, water level has risen in multiple areas.
+A new Medical college in also being set up.